-Before launching a web push marketing campaign, every website owner should find out the best way of interaction with the audience.
-Both text content and notification design are important here.
+Before creating a web push marketing campaign, website owners need to find the best way of interacting with their subscribers.

 What is a Web Push Notification?

-Web push notification is a technology for fast communication between a website and its users.
-Its main feature is that the notification comes to the user’s device screen even after the website page is closed.
-Web push works via a browser for HTTPS websites.
+Web push notification is a technology that enables a website to quickly communicate with its customers.
+Its main feature is that the notification pops up on the customer’s screen even if they have closed the website.

-To start collecting database for your website register by the link.
+To start collecting subscribers for your website, register by the link below.

 Browsers and Devices that Support Web Push Notifications

-Next, we will consider which browsers and operating systems support push notifications.
-Our research will let us figure out the amount of users reached by this marketing channel.
+Now that we know the most popular OSs and browsers, let’s consider which browsers and operating systems support push notifications.
+Our research will let us figure out the number of users that can be reached by this marketing channel.

-You can send notifications to devices on Android OS, Mac OS, Windows, Ubuntu. iOS doesn’t support the technology for any browser, so iPhones owners can’t receive this alerts today.
-Still, it’s more than 80% mobile and desktop users with access to web push all over the world.
+Notifications can be sent to devices running Android, Mac OS, Windows, and Ubuntu.
+Currently, iOS doesn’t support the technology, so iPhone owners may not receive these alerts.
+Still, more than 80% of mobile and desktop users, worldwide, can receive web push.

-Starting from Chrome 42 version, the browser supports web notifications.
-Subsequent browser versions added functional extensions in the alerts displaying.
-For example, the big images and the action boxes were introduced in Chrome 56.
-The notifications after a subscription via Chrome come to the user’s device in the form supported by its operating system (Windows, Android, Mac OS).
-Below we added the screenshots showing notifications examples displayed on Chrome for different devices.
+Chrome has supported web notifications since version 42.
+Subsequent versions included functional extensions for displaying the alerts.
+For example, big images and action boxes were introduced in Chrome 56.
+If a subscriber is using Chrome, notifications come in a form supported by the operating system (Windows, Android, Mac OS).
+Below we have added screenshots showing examples of notifications displayed on Chrome for different devices.

-Opera and Firefox browsers support web push as well both for desktop and mobile devices.
-Safari allows the notifications for desktop only (Mac OS).
+Opera and Firefox browsers support web push as well, for both desktop and mobile devices.
+For Safari, only the desktop (Mac OS) version may receive push notifications.

 Examples of Web Push Notifications

-Discover how the notification looks for users with different devices.
+See how a notification looks different on different devices.

-Chrome has the widest set of unique notification options in different operating systems.
-When creating campaigns for Chrome users, you can set big images (size 360×240), select icons for CTA buttons with UTM tags.
+- Chrome has the broadest set of notification options for different operating systems.
+When creating campaigns for Chrome users, you can include big images (size 360×240), and select icons for CTA buttons with UTM tags.

 Web push examples in Chrome:

-- for Windows 7 with the banner image and the buttons
+- for Windows 7, with a banner image and a button

-- for Windows 10 with the big image and the button
+- for Windows 10, with a big image and a button

 - for Android OS

-- for Windows 10 with the big image and the extra button
+- for Windows 10 with a big image and an extra button

 ‘Settings’ and ‘Close’ buttons appear on Mac OS while you move the cursor over the notification.